lfortin/node-os-monitor/README.md

 Adds a listener for the specified event type.
 Supported events are: 'monitor', 'uptime', 'freemem', 'loadavg1', 'loadavg5', 'loadavg15', 'start', 'stop', 'config', 'reset', 'destroy'.

+### .once( eventType, handler )

+Adds a one-time listener for the specified event type.
+This listener is invoked only the next time the event is fired, after which it is removed.

 ### .throttle( eventType, handler, delay )

-Adds a throttled handler, using [Underscore.js's throttle](http://underscorejs.org/#throttle) function.
-The throttled handler will not be executed more than once every delay milliseconds.
+Adds a throttled listener, using [Underscore.js's throttle](http://underscorejs.org/#throttle) function.
+The throttled listener will not be executed more than once every delay milliseconds.

 ### .destroy( )